milaboratory/minnn/docs/source/routines.rst

 starts with something else, we want to skip it.
 First barcode with length 5 is immediately after :code:`ATTAGACA`, then there must be :code:`GGC` and any 5 nucleotides, and then the second barcode starting with :code:`TTT` with length 12.
 Also, good sequence must end with :code:`TTAGC`, and last 2 nucleotides can be possibly cut.
-And we want to allow mismatches and indels (but with score penalties) inside sequences:
+And we want to allow substitutions and indels (but with score penalties) inside sequences:

 .. code-block:: console